Ganapathi Sachchidananda: Avadhoota Datta Peetham

+Under Swamiji's guidance, the Peetham acts as a foundational research center exploring the spiritual and physiological impacts of meditation music and ragas on human health.

 Amma Vodi

 Amma Vodi, meaning Mother's Lap is a 200 bed rehabilitation center and hospital for destitute women in Dundigal, near Hyderabad, India.

 Recognitions

 Guinness World Records

 Guinness World Records set by Sri Swamiji.